JeremyRand/namecoin.org/_posts/2017-10-29-firefox-tls-moving-cache-cpp.md

 The advantages of this are:

-1. A lot of inefficient Javascript code is removed from the latency-critical code paths, in favor of more efficient C++.
+1. A lot of inefficient JavaScript code is removed from the latency-critical code paths, in favor of more efficient C++.
 2. Control never flows from C++ to JavaScript in order to retrieve the override decision (saves latency), and the flow from JavaScript to C++ can occur in parallel with Firefox's built-in certificate verification (saves latency as well).

 I was originally hoping to use a thread-safe data structure for the C++ override decision cache, and noticed that Mozilla's wiki mentioned such a data structure.
 However, I couldn't actually find that data structure in Mozilla's source code.
 After a few hours of grepping and no luck figuring out what the wiki was referring to, I asked on Mozilla's IRC, and was told that the wiki was out of date and that the thread-safety features of that data structure were long ago removed.
 So, the cache is only accessible from the main thread, and cross-thread C++ calls will still be needed to access it from outside the main thread.
 This isn't really a disaster; cross-thread C++ calls aren't massively bad.